World on Fire (Slash album)

 World on Fire is the second studio album billed to the American band Slash featuring Myles Kennedy and the Conspirators, consisting of Guns N' Roses guitarist Slash and his backup band, released on September 10, 2014; it also acts as Slash's third solo album.

 The album was written by Slash and Myles Kennedy while on the road, and produced by Michael "Elvis" Baskette.
 Kennedy had focused on rhythm guitar and vocals on Apocalyptic Love, but due to his touring with Alter Bridge he worked only on vocals for World on Fire.
 Returning members Todd Kerns and Brent Fitz played bass and drums, respectively, on the album.
 The album was given a limited edition box set release which included a T-shirt and a new lenticular album cover.

-Reception
+Critical reception

 World on Fire received generally positive reviews from critics.
 AllMusic stated: "Everything hovers around the 'pretty good' mark: Slash, naturally, stands out and his solos are nearly as pleasurable as his riffs, the Conspirators hit their marks with aplomb, as does Myles Kennedy, who never gets in the way of songs, not even ones he's written.
 As this train barrels on, there's the sense that the record never really started and will never really end, but such full-throttle indulgence may indeed be what some fans want, for there is a whole lot of bang for this buck."